 Optimised warehouse stock at all times

 The demand calculated at the beginning of the year is continuously evaluated and adjusted.
-This ensures that foundations can be laid early on and that material volumes can be ordered on the market under cost-effective conditions.
-By contrast, short-term planning forces companies to buy raw materials at the latest prices, even when those prices have increased sharply.
+This means the groundwork can be laid at an early stage and the relevant quantities of material ordered.
+By contrast, short-term planning forces companies to buy raw materials at the latest prices.

 An important cornerstone of efforts to safeguard supplies of raw materials involves maintaining close and trusting partnerships with suppliers.